openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ## Loading a table with data

 There are many ways we can load a table.
-The first one involves loading the table dynamically, from a screen, file or databases.
+The first one involves loading the table dynamically, from a screen, file or database.
 We can also use the REDEFINES clause on hard-coded field values along with an OCCURS clause.
 The third way is using the INITIALIZE statement, and lastly, we can also use the VALUE clause when defining the table.

 ### Loading a table dynamically